 One of my top tips is always to have fun.
 If it isn’t fun, why bother, right?
 Keep your attitude good, scan away, and you will no doubt come out of the woods with some treasures.
 They might not be silver and gold nuggets, but they could be historical artifacts or relics, old coins or jewelry!

-- If you enjoyed this article, please “like” our Facebook page!
+- If you enjoyed this article on 50 tips for metal detecting in the woods, please “like” our Facebook page!